Medically reviewed by Drugs.com. Last updated on Aug 13, 2019.

 Data not available

--Life-threatening infusion reactions: Stop the infusion and permanently discontinue this drug; provide appropriate supportive treatment
+-Life-threatening infusion reactions: Stop the infusion and permanently discontinue therapy; administer supportive treatment.

 Consult WARNINGS section for additional precautions.